neptune-ai/neptune-client/README.md

 Organize logs in a fully customizable nested structure.
 Display model metadata in user-defined dashboard templates.

-* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target=“_blank”><b>Nested metadata structure:</b></a> flexible API lets you customize the metadata logging structure however you want.
+* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target="_blank"><b>Nested metadata structure:</b></a> flexible API lets you customize the metadata logging structure however you want.
 Talk to a dictionary at the code level.
 See the folder structure in the app.
 Organize nested parameter configs or the results on k-fold validation splits the way they should be.

-* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target=“_blank”><b>Custom dashboards:</b></a> combine different metadata types in one view.
+* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target="_blank"><b>Custom dashboards:</b></a> combine different metadata types in one view.
 Define it for one run.
 Use anywhere.
 Look at GPU, memory consumption, and load times to debug training speed.
 See learning curves, image predictions, and confusion matrix to debug model quality.

-* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target=“_blank”><b>Table views:</b></a> create different views of the runs table and save them for later.
+* <a href="https://app.neptune.ai/o/common/org/example-project-tensorflow-keras/experiments?split=tbl&dash=charts&viewId=4a21e7e9-abab-4f9f-8723-41f5ae4f71e8&product_tour_id=314370" target="_blank"><b>Table views:</b></a> create different views of the runs table and save them for later.
 You can have separate table views for debugging, comparing parameter sets, or best experiments.
 &nbsp;

 &nbsp;